Abel Trujillo

-Abel Nazario Trujillo (born September 18, 1983) is an American mixed martial artist who most recently competed in the Lightweight division of the Ultimate Fighting Championship.
+Abel Nazario Trujillo (born September 18, 1983) is an American mixed martial artist.
+He last competed in the lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born in Greensboro, North Carolina, Trujillo attended Riverside High School in Durham, North Carolina where he competed in wrestling.
-In 2002, Trujillo won the NCHSAA 4A state wrestling championship at 145lbs.
-He also helped his team win the 2002 NCHSAA 4A state tournament championship.
-Trujillo continued his career at the collegiate level for William Penn University in Oskaloosa, Iowa where he was a four-time NAIA All-American.
+Trujillo was the 2002 NCHSAA 4A wrestling state champion at 145-pounds.
+He also helped his team win the 2002 NCHSAA 4A tournament state championship.
+Trujillo wrestled collegiately at William Penn University in Oskaloosa, Iowa.
+During his college career, he was a four-time NAIA All-American.

 Mixed martial arts career

 Early career

 Trujillo lost by knockout against future World Extreme Cagefighting competitor Zach Micklewright in his amateur debut, on July 22, 2006.
 Almost three years later, he rebounded and won his next amateur bout by submission in just 54 seconds.

 Trujillo made his professional MMA debut in 2009, losing via armbar to Ted Wothington.
 He went 5–3 in his next eight fights, before winning four straight over Lucas Gwaltney, Andre Garcia, James Edson Berto and Frank Carrillo in less than a year.